 Growing Trees and Teen Leaders for Boston’s Future

 Our Teen Urban Tree Corps program is a 6-week paid summer program for Boston teens, age 15-18.
 Teens spend 25 hours per week learning about the importance of trees and how to care for trees, getting to know their neighborhood forests, and advocating for their community’s health and well-being.
+The 2022 program starts on July 5th and will run through August 12th.

 Past Teen Urban Tree Corps Programs